VictorLuusf/WebscraptoExcel/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-You can use these Juypter Notebooks to teach yourself how to perform webscrapping and experiment on scrapping other data from websites on your own.
+You can use this Juypter Notebooks to teach yourself how to perform webscraping and convert it into an excel spreadsheet.
+This notebook also replaces several column names.
+The resulting output concatenates the dataframes for the 0-17, 18-34, 35-49, 50-64, 65-79 and 80+ age demographic data tables into one tab on the spreadsheet.

 ## Future Versions
 I plan to work on a new version of this webscrapper to include moving this data into a Database.
-I'm also planning on demonstrating turning that data into a data frame with pandas and performing some analysis.
-I might even turn it into a separate project.
-If I do, I will provide a link to it here.